Classical music inspired by hate: six works dripping with scorn, mockery and bitterness

 Prokofiev’s Piano Sonatas Nos 6, 7 and 8, meanwhile, were a musical response to the atmosphere, public and private, of the Second World War.
 The Seventh Sonata finishes with a wild toccata that incarnates – within a thrilling pianistic framework – motoric destruction and the sickening boom of falling bombs.

-‘Words are simply inadequate to express what I feel about the theft of my homeland by forces so dark that I can only describe them in music,’ she explains.
+‘Words are simply inadequate to express what I feel about the theft of my homeland by forces so dark that I can only describe them in music,’ Montero explains.
 ‘My musical creativity is a profoundly personal act of outrage, protest, dissent and resistance.’
-Composed in 2011, her Ex Patria is ‘a crushing tone poem that brings the listenerminto a barbaric world of theft, decay and personal sorrow.’
+Composed in 2011, her Ex Patria is ‘a crushing tone poem that brings the listener into a barbaric world of theft, decay and personal sorrow.’

 This website is owned and published by Our Media Ltd. www.ourmedia.co.uk